peterhinch/micropython-async/PRIMITIVES.md

 # 4. Task Cancellation

-Note to users of releases prior to 31st Dec 2017: this API has changed.
-It should now be stable.
+This has been under active development.
+Existing users please see [Changes](./PRIMITIVES.md#433-changes) for recent API changes.

-In `uasyncio` task cancellation is achieved by throwing an exception to the coro to be cancelled in a special way: cancellation is deferred until the coro is next scheduled.
+`uasyncio` now provides a `cancel(coro)` function.
+This works by throwing an exception to the coro in a special way: cancellation is deferred until the coro is next scheduled.
 This mechanism works with nested coros.
 However there is a limitation.
 If a coro issues `await uasyncio.sleep(secs)` or `uasyncio.sleep_ms(ms)` scheduling will not occur until the time has elapsed.
 This introduces latency into cancellation which matters in some use-cases.
+Crucially there is no inbuilt mechanism for verifying when cancellation has actually occurred.
+This library provides solutions.

 Cancellation is supported by two classes, `Cancellable` and `NamedTask`.
 The `Cancellable` class allows the creation of named groups of anonymous tasks which may be cancelled as a group.
-Crucially this awaits actual completion of cancellation of all tasks in the group.
+This awaits completion of cancellation of all tasks in the group.

 The `NamedTask` class enables a task to be associated with a user supplied name, enabling it to be cancelled and its status checked.
-Cancellation does not await confirmation of completion.
-This may be achieved by means of a `Barrier` instance although the normal approach is to use a `Cancellable` task.
+Cancellation optionally awaits confirmation of completion.

-For cases where cancellation latency is of concern `asyn.py` offers a `sleep` function which can reduce this.
+For cases where cancellation latency is of concern `asyn.py` offers a `sleep` function which provides a delay which reduces latency.

 ## 4.1 Coro sleep